What is the difference between a mortgage broker and a mortgage adviser?

-How much does it cost to use your services?
+How much does it cost to use a Mortgage Adviser?

 When purchasing a residential property or investment property, there is no extra cost to you the client.
 The lender that approves your loan pays us for successful applications.
 If we do need to charge a fee for any reason, you will be advised before we begin any work for you.
 The lenders pay us for the work we do in preparing loan applications and providing accurate information.
 The lenders do not charge clients extra for using a mortgage adviser - in fact some lenders give clients of ours better deals than they would get directly.
 There are no hidden costs.

 I have a question that is not listed here

 If you have a question that is not answered here or if you know a question that would be a worthwhile addition to this FAQ please don’t hesitate to write us a line at email@example.com.
 We appreciate your questions and feedback!